There Are Many Types Of Toilets Available Today

 Many sewer lines have problems with low water toilets since the sewer pipe becomes rough over time and less water means waste isn’t moving through as designed.
 Toto does not pay us to say they are the best at eliminating waste from the toilet bowl and pushing it through to the sewer line, due to their smooth design.

 Of course, we can order and install any type of toilet.
 Buying a toilet from a big box store may be more economical, but the quality is better through us and through our supply houses.
-And when we supply your toilet, it is under Raymark warranty.
+And when we supply your toilet, it is under Raymark Plumbing & Sewer warranty.

-Call Raymark Plumbing and Sewer at 206-430-1954 for all of your toilet needs.
+Call Raymark Plumbing & Sewer at (206) 440-9077 for all of your toilet needs.
 We are happy to help you choose a new toilet.